Dapediidae: Description and ecology

 Dapediids had deep, laterally flattened circular bodies covered in thick ganoid scales, which gave them a resemblance to the pycnodontiforms, a group they may or may not be related to.
-Their teeth were adapted towards a durophagous diet; some dapediids fed on hard-shelled invertebrates, while at least one genus (Hemicalypterus) may have been herbivorous.
+Their teeth were adapted towards a durophagous diet; some dapediids fed on hard-shelled invertebrates such as ammonites and bivalves, though they may have also engaged in generalist scavenging.
+At least one genus and possibly some other genera (Hemicalypterus and possibly Dandya) may have been herbivorous.